(Press ctrl-shift-r regularly to

 |Skyscanner.
 The cheapest chairs you can find by choosing e.g. English, one-way tickets and then keeping the search as broad as possible, using "everywhere" and "whole year", then narrowing your search.
 To use "everywhere" as departure (e.g. to find out from which countries you can fly cheap to a certain destination), search for flights from that destination to "everywhere".
 A budget return ticket consists simply of two budget one-way tickets, so you can also arrive at e.g. Sarajevo, but depart from e.g. Split.
 Since normal flight companies have started also with cheap tickets, one has to look also at sites like Atp.
 From Sarajevo Airport you can take a bus and switch on the main road to a tram to the bus and train station in the middle of the city - the real "city centre" is at the eastern part of Sarajevo.
 From Split Airport run airport buses to the port/bus/train station in the city centre.|

 |By train to Medjugorje (only in Dutch so far) gives an impression.
 European timetables can be found with the travel planner of Die Bahn, the German Railways, or for the mobile phone with the DB Navigator App, both are in English (the planners know no 'Šurmanci' or 'Mostar', use 'Sarajevo' or 'Ploce').
 If you want to travel along the beautiful route along the Rhine, choose via 'Koblenz' in the travel planner.
 An Interrail ticket for 5 out of 15 days unlimited travel through Europe (€200 for youth, €264 for adults, €238 for seniors) costs half the price of a normal train return ticket to Medjugorje, is cheaper than a two way ticket of a jet liner, is valid in most high speed trains and can still be bought on the day of departure.
 Usually it is from Europe two days by train so you have one day left.
-The timetable from Sarajevo to Šurmanci, the most spectacular part, can be found at the travel planner of the Željeznice Federacije Bosne i Hercegovine, the Bosnian and Herzegovinan Rail roads.
-However, the rail road is made by the Austrian-Hungarian Empire in the 19th century and on this route there are frequent locomotive failures.
-Then another locomotive needs to come from another city, which takes hours.
-So if you like adventure, this is for you, but do take some extra time in your schedule.
-Sunset is early in Bosnia and Herzegovina, even with summer time.
-The resulting advice is to try to take morning trains between Sarajevo and Šurmanci to enjoy the awesome scenery.
-In 2015 trains leave from Šurmanci at 6.37 AM to Mostar, Sarajevo and Zagreb, 10.33 AM to Čapljina and Ploče, 6.43 PM to Mostar and Sarajevo and 10.02 PM to Čapljina.
-The train line ends at the Adriatic coast at Ploče.
-Few people know Ploče has a combined bus/train station/airport, but the airport is not developed for Medjugorje.
-In 2016, the railroad between Zagreb and Sarajevo was operating, however, the railroad between Sarajevo and Ploče, including Šurmanci /Medjugorje, was not operating and "under construction".|
+Nowadays one can travel in one day by train from for instance Holland to Zagreb (in the advanced options of Die Bahn uncheck everything that is slower then a fast train, NV=NahVerkehr=stop train, buses, etc., otherwise you will see only buses instead of trains to Zagreb).
+One can take also a night train from Munich to Zagreb.
+In 2017 Bosnian-Herzegovinan Railways confirmed by telephone that the train line Sarajevo-Čapljina/Medjugorje (all inside Bosnia-Herzegovina, map), is reopened with a new, express train, now arriving in Čapljina in summer before sunset (timetable).
+So you can enjoy the most beautiful train line of Europe, through the Neretva valley, now in full splendour.
+However, the train does not stop any more in Šurmanci (8 km from and without buses to Medjugorje), but in Čapljina (16 km from and with buses to Medjugorje).
+The train line Banja-Luka-Sarajevo also runs, but not at connecting times.
+Cross border connections Zagreb (Croatia)-Banja-Luka (Bosnia) and Čapljina (Bosnia)-Ploče (Croatia) are still being negotiated.
+The resulting advice is to take the train to Zagreb, possibly in one day (then one enjoys the Alps in daylight), then sleep in Zagreb, then go to Sarajevo by bus from the bus station in Zagreb, which is close to the train station, and then take the express train from Sarajevo to Čapljina, then take the bus to Medjugorje.
+In 2017 express trains leave from Sarajevo at 7.01 AM and 4.26 PM to Mostar and Čapljina.
+Express trains leave from Čapljina at 5.52 AM and 7.25 PM to Mostar and Sarajevo.
+The train line extends to the Adriatic coast at Ploče.
+Few people know Ploče has a combined bus/train station/airport, but the airport is not developed for Medjugorje.|

 international buses to Croatia and Bosnia.
 From Sarajevo,